UiPath/uipathcli/CONTRIBUTING.md

 }
 ```

 3. Implement `Execute(...)` function which performs the operation of the command.
-The `context` parameters gives you all the input provided by the user and `output` can be used to write information on standard output.
+The `context` parameters gives you all the input provided by the user and `writer` can be used to write information on standard output and `logger` for debug output.

 4. Register the command with the `uipathcli` in [`main.go`](main.go)